 - Persistent drainage or foul-smelling fluid from the incision

 - Separating of the edges of the wound

 - Increased redness or swelling at the incision site

 Breastfeeding can be one of the joys of being a new mom.
 It can also be painful sometimes.
 For most women, there is a remedy for this discomfort, and there is no reason to stop nursing.
 In fact, nursing may even relieve the pain.

 There may be many reasons why your nipples or breasts are sore, including the following:

 - Thrush.
 Thrush is a common infection caused by yeast, a candida fungus.
 Yeast thrives on milk and in warm, moist environments.
 Your baby may also have thrush.
-Check her mouth for white spots on the side of her cheek.
+Check their mouth for white spots on the side of their cheek.
 Speak to your health care provider about over-the-counter medications.
 Some medications for yeast infections should NOT be used on breasts, so ask before you begin treatment.